stevenewald/SolarPlane/README.md

-# Autonomous solar plane - a bit outdated, now using C++ based stabilization and using GCS rather than python/c++ multithreading airplane visualization
+# Autonomous solar plane
+Description is a bit outdated, now using C++ based stabilization and using GCS rather than python/c++ multithreading airplane visualization

 ## Introduction